 This recipe is also known as “chicken with 40 cloves of garlic.”
 Made with game hen(s), this is just about my favorite Sunday Dinner recipe.
-I just love the flavor of the sweet garlic when roasted with the bird in the braising pan.
+I just love the flavor of the sweet garlic when braised with the bird in my saucier pan.
 The preserved Meyer lemons work well with the garlic, although regular fresh lemon works well, too.

-While the instructions for this recipe are lengthy, it is really easy to make this dish Excellent with steamed baby red potatoes, and braised greens with onion or shallots.
+While the instructions for this recipe are lengthy, it is really easy to make this dish.
+Total time, about 75 – 90 min from start to serve when braise on stove-top; less time if braise in oven.
+Excellent with steamed baby red potatoes, and braised greens with onion or shallots.

 - See also: 1.
 Poultry & Fowl Menu; 2.
 Brining Chicken or Game Hen; 3.
 Garlic & Scapes (About); 4.
 Greek-Style Slow-Roasted Chicken or Game Hen;

 - For a printable 2-page pdf of this recipe, see Braised Chicken with Garlic, Herbs & Lemon